-Rodenberg, a Republican, was the representative for Illinois's 22nd congressional district from 1915 to 1923.
+Rodenberg was the representative for Illinois’s 22nd congressional district and was a Republican.
+He served from 1915 to 1923.

 From Dec 1899 to Mar 1923, Rodenberg missed 748 of 2,269 roll call votes, which is 33.0%.
 This is on par with the median of 27.3% among the lifetime records of representatives serving in Mar 1923.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.